Before you learn about the 3 surprising ways sleep can boost your career, let’s look at some startling statistics:

-Accomplishing these tasks while maintaining the collaborative, “team player” spirit is a tricky balancing act.
+Accomplishing these tasks while maintaining a collaborative, “team player” spirit is a tricky balancing act.
 Doing this while tired?
 Even if you do manage to achieve your goals, you may be leaving unfavorable impressions along the way.
-What’s worse, you may not recognize the damage being done to your career until it’s too late.
+What’s worse, you may not recognize the damage being done until it’s too late.

 High Quality Decision Making

-Studies have shown that people who don’t get enough quality sleep are more likely to make riskier decisions without realizing it(10).
+Studies have shown that people who don’t get enough quality sleep are more likely to make riskier decisions without realizing it7.

 In some professions like medicine, a risky decision that doesn’t pan out can result in the highest cost: death.
-In others like finance, it can mean losing precious funds and therefore security or independence for oneself or clients.
-In software or hardware development, it can mean shipping a faulty product that costs millions in recalls and public relations damage control.
+If you work in finance, it can mean losing precious funds and therefore security or independence for yourself or your clients.
+In software or hardware development, it can mean shipping a faulty product that costs millions in recalls and damages public relations.